Kong/docs.konghq.com/app/contributing/style-guide.md

 Don't be afraid to use contractions (*can't*, *isn't*, *you'll*, and so on)!
 It adds to the conversational tone.

 As with everything, there are exceptions to the rule.
-You can leave contractions out when you want a more serious tone, usually to emphasize a warning or caution.
+You can omit contractions when aiming for a more serious tone, typically to emphasize a warning or caution.

 For example, you might use a contraction in a phrase like "This plugin **isn't** available in Konnect" to let a reader know about plugin availability.
 On the other hand, you might say "**Do not** use this plugin in Konnect because it will break things" to warn them about potential consequences.